Improving and protecting the public health

 ASPHER is the key independent European organisation dedicated to strengthening the role of public health by improving education and training of public health professionals for both practice and research.

-Home » ASPHER Working Groups » ASPHER Programme for Public Health Competencies
+Home » ASPHER working groups » ASPHER Programme for Public Health Competencies

 SECRETARIAT UPDATES